Women in Japan: Contraception and sexuality

+Laws of protection

 Domestic violence

 In Japan, domestic disputes have traditionally been seen as a result of negligence or poor support from the female partner.
 A partner's outburst can therefore be a source of shame to the wife or mother of the man they are supposed to care for.
 Because women's abuse would be detrimental to the family of the abused, legal, medical and social intervention in domestic disputes was rare.

 After a spate of research during the 1990s, Japan passed the Prevention of Spousal Violence and the Protection of Victims act in 2001.
 The law referred to domestic violence as "a violation of the constitutional principle of equal rights between sexes".
 This law established protection orders from abusive spouses and created support centers in every prefecture, but women are still reluctant to report abuse to doctors out of shame or fear that the report would be shared with the abuser.
 A 2001 survey showed that many health professionals were not trained to handle domestic abuse and blamed women who sought treatment.

 In 2013, 100,000 women reported domestic violence to shelters.
 Of the 10,000 entering protective custody at the shelter, nearly half arrived with children or other family members.

 Stalking

 Anti-stalking laws were passed in 2000 after the media attention given to the murder of a university student who had been a stalking victim.
 With nearly 21,000 reports of stalking in 2013, 90.3% of the victims were women and 86.9% of the perpetrators were men.
 Anti-stalking laws in Japan were expanded in 2013 to include e-mail harassment, after the widely publicized 2012 murder of a young woman who had reported such harassment to police.
-Stalking reports are growing at a faster rate in Japan than any other country.
+The number of stalker-related consultations with police continued to decline from 2017 to 2022, but in 2023, the number of consultations increased for the first time in six years, to a total of 19,843.